megupta06/cse15l-lab-reports/lab-report-1- week-2.md

 scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/
 ```

 You will be prompted for password just like ssh.
-Enter the password and log into ieng6 with ssh again, and use ls.
+Enter the password and log into ieng6 with ssh again.

 This how my screen looked after entering password.